History of the Jews in Austria: Anschluss

 The prosperity ended abruptly on 13 March 1938 with the annexation of Austria by Nazi Germany (the "Anschluss").
 The Jewish population in Austria at the time of annexation was about 192,000; and estimated 117,000 Jews fled Austria between 1938 and 1940.

 The German racial Nuremberg Laws were immediately applied to Austria so that people with one Jewish grandparent were deemed to be Jewish, even if they or their parents had converted to another faith so that 201,000 to 214,000 people were caught by these anti-Jewish laws.

 The Nazis entered Austria without any major resistance and were accepted approvingly by many Austrians; in 1938, 99.7 percent of Austrians voted to join with Germany.
 Immediately after Anschluss, the Nazis started instituting anti-Jewish measures throughout the country.

 Jews were expelled from all cultural, economic, and social life in Austria.
 Jewish businesses were 'aryanised' and either sold for a fraction of their value or seized outright.
 Jewish citizens were humiliated as they were commanded to perform different menial tasks, without any consideration of age, social position, or sex.

 On November 9, "the Night of Broken Glass" (Kristallnacht) was carried out in Germany and Austria.
 Synagogues all over Austria were looted and burned by the Hitler Youth and the SA.
 Jewish shops were vandalised and looted and some Jewish homes were destroyed.
 In Vienna, all synagogues except one were destroyed.
-During that night, at least 27 Jews were murdered in Austria, and many others beaten.
+During that night, at least 27 Jews were murdered in Austria, while many others suffered beatings.